 Video on how to use Cinema Secrets instant brush-off cleaner:

-In-between the major brush cleanings you can do a daily quick “minor” cleaning with microfiber cloths or dye/fragrance-free Natural Baby Wipes.
+*Bonus Pro Tip!
+Another time saving tip between the major brush cleanings that you can do on a daily basis is to use microfiber cloths or dye/fragrance-free Natural Baby Wipes!
 This will get the color off your brushes so that your makeup will not go on looking “muddy” from the next day.
-Of course this won’t thoroughly clean & disinfect the brushes but your makeup brushes will not get excess color/product build-up.
+Of course this won’t thoroughly clean & disinfect the brushes but your makeup brushes will not get excess color/product build-up!

 High quality makeup brushes are an investment so take good care of them and they will last you for years and years.